 This report does not quantify the total cost of a claim if a deductible is exceeded.
-The dollar value of insurance claims over and above the deductible levels are reported in the annual litigation report and are also reflected in annual premium changes, which are based on the County's historical claims experience and more recently the hard market conditions.
+The dollar value of insurance claims over and above the deductible levels are reported in the annual litigation report and are also reflected in annual premium changes, which are based on the County's historical claims experience and changing market conditions.

-The following information outlines the statistical data for the 1st quarter of 2022 and compares the information to historical data in order to recognize the County's risk profile and trends that can be addressed and mitigated.
+The following information outlines the statistical data for the 2nd quarter of 2022 and compares the information to historical data in order to recognize the County's risk profile and trends that can be addressed and mitigated.